Introduction To The API Under Test

 This can be done through ATB’s Docker test step.

-Create Stub Database and Table
+Create the Stub Database and Table

 The Article API will write into the dbo.Article table in the Article database.
 We need a DDL script that creates the database and the table.